MarianaCLages/LAPR2/docs/SprintD/US18/US18_As_an_Administrator_I_want_to_send_the_Covid-19_report_to_the_NHS_at_any_time.md

 **From the specifications document:**

-> “Considering that M any Labs has the exclusivity to perform Covid 19 tests, and that the contract with the NHS in England requires Many Labs to summarize and report Covid 19 data, the company needs to: identify the number of Covid 19 tests performed, identify all positive results to C ovid 19 tests, report the total number of Covid 19 cases per day, per week and per month of the year, and send the forecasts for these same time horizons the number of Covid 19 cases for the following day, next week and next month).”
+> “Considering that **Many Labs** has the exclusivity to perform **Covid 19 tests**, and that the contract with the **NHS** in England requires Many Labs to **summarize and report Covid 19 data**, the company needs to: **identify the number of Covid 19 tests performed, identify all positive results to Covid 19 tests, report the total number of Covid 19 cases per day, per week and per month of the year, and send the forecasts for these same time horizons the number of Covid 19 cases for the following day, next week and next month**.”

-> "...should send them to the NHS using their API."
+> "...should send them to the **NHS using their API**."

-> “To make the predictions , the NHS contract defines that a linear regression algorithm should be used .
-The NHS required that both simple linear and multiple linear regression algorithms should be evaluated to select the best model .
-The accuracy of the prediction models should be analysed and documented in the application user manual (in the that must be delivered with the application The algorithm to be used by the application must be defined through a configuration file.”
+> “To make the **predictions** , the NHS contract defines that **a linear regression algorithm should be used** .
+The NHS required that both **simple linear and multiple linear regression algorithms should be evaluated to select the best model** .
+The accuracy of the **prediction models** should be **analysed and documented in the application user manual** (in the that must be delivered with the application The algorithm to be used by the application must be defined through a configuration file.”

 **From the client clarifications:**